What is an accent?

 - At least 1 GHZ Processor

-Will accent reduction cause me to lose my identity?
+Will learning the American accent cause me to lose my identity?

 A more neutral accent is valued in the U.S. workplace.
 According to a 2010 research study by the University of Chicago, American participants rated non-native foreign speakers as less truthful than native American speakers based on trivia statements read out loud.
 Researchers stated that the American participants were wrongly associating the difficulty of understanding the non-native speech to the credibility of the statements.